Golden age of American animation: Formation and financial backing

 After losing his Aesop's Film Fables series to Van Beuren Studios in 1929, Terry established a new studio called Terrytoons.
-This produced 26 cartoons a year for E.W.
+The studio produced 26 cartoons a year for E.W.
 Hammons' Educational Pictures, which in turn supplied short-subject products to the Fox Film Corporation.
-When the studio was later reformed into 20th Century Fox in 1935, the studio withdrew support of Educational Pictures and financially backed Terry's studio instead.
+When Fox Film was later reformed into 20th Century Fox in 1935, the studio withdrew support from Educational Pictures and financially backed Terry's studio instead.
 Educational Pictures folded in the late 1930s.
-Terry's cartoons of the thirties were mainly produced in black-and-white and had very few recurring characters, with the exception of Farmer Al Falfa, who continued appearing in Terry's cartoons since the silent era.
+Terry's cartoons of the thirties were mainly produced in black and white and had very few recurring characters, with the exception of Farmer Al Falfa, who had appeared in Terry's cartoons since the silent era.

-The 1930s and 1940s brought Terry's most popular and successful characters, Gandy Goose beginning in 1938, Mighty Mouse beginning in 1942, and Heckle and Jeckle, which was developed by combining what was originally a husband-and-wife pair of mischievous magpies from the 1946 Farmer Al Falfa cartoon The Talking Magpies, with Terry's notion that twin brothers or look-alikes had comedic possibilities.
-Other characters include Dinky Duck in 1939, Dimwit the Dog (originally paired with Heckle and Jeckle), Sourpuss (usually paired with Gandy Goose) and among others.
-Terrytoons was also nominated three times for the Academy Award for Bests Animated Short Film, for All Out for V (1942), My Boy, Johnny (1944), and Mighty Mouse in Gypsy Life (1945).
+The 1930s and 1940s brought Terry's most popular and successful characters, Gandy Goose beginning in 1938, Mighty Mouse beginning in 1942, and Heckle and Jeckle, a team developed by combining what was originally a husband-and-wife pair of mischievous magpies from the 1946 Farmer Al Falfa cartoon The Talking Magpies with Terry's notion that twin brothers or look-alikes had comedic possibilities.
+Other characters included Dinky Duck in 1939, Dimwit the Dog (originally paired with Heckle and Jeckle), and Sourpuss (usually paired with Gandy Goose).
+Under Terry's ownership, Terrytoons was nominated three times for the Academy Award for Best Animated Short Film, for All Out for V (1942), My Boy, Johnny (1944), and Mighty Mouse in Gypsy Life (1945).

-Despite its success, the Terrytoon cartoons were known for having the smallest budgets of any major animation studio at the time, as well as being the slowest to adapt to new animation standards.
+Despite its success, the Terrytoons cartoons were known for having the smallest budgets of any major animation studio at the time, as well as being the slowest to adapt to new animation standards.
 Paul Terry mainly produced cartoons from a business point of view rather than their artistic value; he said, "Let Walt Disney be the Tiffany's of the business.
 I want to be the Woolworth's!"
-However, Terrytoons is considered an early stepping stone for several prominent animators, such as Joseph Barbera, and Art Babbitt.
+However, Terrytoons is considered to have been an early stepping stone for several prominent animators, such as Joseph Barbera and Art Babbitt.